i4/idem-protocol/README.md

 - gnuplot
 - librsvg2-bin

-A description on how to setup Idem when not using the provided docker image can be found [here](#setup-without-docker).
+Further steps on how to setup Idem for evaluation when not using the provided docker image can be found [here](#setup-without-docker).

 ## Running Idem